yl-msft/GalaxyExplorer/README.md

 state to false, fading out any audio currently playing and clearing the queue of clips waiting to be played.

-VOManager works best when it exists in a persistent system as it inherits the Singleton behavior pattern.
+VOManager works best when it exists in a persistent system.
 Its only requirement is that an AudioSource is placed on the same object.
+Fade out time can me tweaked in editor.

-# WorldAnchorHelper
+# WorldAnchorHandler

 WorldAnchors are Unity components that create Windows Volumetric Spatial Anchors at a defined real world transform in space.
-The WorldAnchorHelper class wraps up all of the calls to create and maintain the WorldAnchor that defines the position where the galaxy is placed as part of the introduction process.
+The WorldAnchorHandler class wraps up all of the calls to create and maintain the WorldAnchor that defines the position where the galaxy is placed as part of the introduction process.

-One important function of WorldAnchorHelper is to listen for changes in the locatability of the created WorldAnchor.
-A WorldAnchor will only be located when the device is able to find the playspace where the WorldAnchor was created.
-While the WorldAnchor is not located, the main content will be hidden.
-If the content is hidden for more than five seconds then the content is placed in the 'grabbed' state and shown so it can be placed again.

 # Shaders